 Basic Guitar Electronics I – Volume and Tone Control

 So just remember, when you’re troubleshooting guitar wiring problems, be as logical as possible and retrace your steps.
-The buzz is in there; you just have to find it.
-Best to try removing as many variables as possible and isolating each component.
+The solution is in there; you just have to find it.
+It’s best to try to remove as many variables as possible and isolate each component.
 You’ll be sure to find the buzz, and you will have improved your troubleshooting skills.
+If this article on guitar wiring problems has been helpful, please feel free to share it on Facebook and Twitter.
+For more articles on guitar electronics, visit humbuckersoup.com.